 Students who submit the most promising papers are selected to briefly present their work at the conference, and receive comments from an interdisciplinary group of faculty members and practitioners, who lead the discussion and debate following presentations.
 In addition, one student will be awarded the Global Justice Emerging Scholar Essay Prize for the best paper on human rights.

-Submissions: The Center will issue a call for submissions for its next conference in early 2017.
+Submissions: CHRGJ and IILJ have issued a call for submissions for its next conference, to be held in April 2018.
 Students writing in all areas of international law and/or human rights are encouraged to submit papers or works-in-progress.
-Although there is no strict page limit for submissions, selected papers should ideally not exceed 30 double-spaced pages.
+Although there is no strict page limit for submissions, selected papers should ideally be between 20 and 30 double-spaced pages.

 Please email questions and submissions to Angelina Fisher.

-CHRGJ awarded its 2015 Global Justice Emerging Scholar Essay Prize for the best paper on human rights to Oliver Persey.
+CHRGJ awarded its 2017 Global Justice Emerging Scholar Essay Prize for the best paper on human rights to Ayako Hatano and Nathan Yaffe.